kencx/homelab/LOG.md

 ## Work Log

+### 26/03/23
+- Updated Consul config to v1.15
+- Updated Nomad keygen generation command
+- Creating orphan, renewable Nomad-Vault integration token requires sudo privileges in policy path `auth/token/create/nomad_cluster` for `ansible` and `consul_template` policies. `auth/token/create-orphan` could not be used as the resulting orphan token will inherit the policies of the currently used "parent" token.

 ### 25/03/23
 - Add support for different Terraform workspaces when initializing Vault.
 - Add support for writing to different cert auth role paths when running